Payday Loan Privacy

-Your privacy is important not only to you, but to loan companies as well.
+Your privacy is important not only to you, but to lenders as well.

 If word got out that a particular lending agency was revealing personal information about its customers, would you still use them?
 Of course not.
 You should be able to trust your lender and your lender should be able to trust you.
 No information will be revealed about anyone (current customers or former), except as is required by law.
 In addition, access to your personal information required by employees that need it to supply goods or services to you is thoroughly restricted.
 There are multiple safeguards and procedures to ensure the safety of your privacy.

-The sum of your loan will be deposited directly into your checking or savings account on approval, and your repayment is also often taken straight from your account.
+The sum of your advance will be deposited directly into your checking or savings account on approval, and your repayment is also often taken straight from your account.
 You need not worry about being credited less than agreed or overcharged.
-Make sure that you understand exactly how much your loan is for and the interest rate and other fees involved before you request your payday advance.
+Make sure that you understand exactly how much your approved balance is and the interest rate and other fees involved before you request relief.
 Your privacy and safety are important to lenders.
 But, more importantly, your privacy and safety should be carefully maintained by you.
-This can all vary from lender to lender.
+This can all vary accordingly.
 If you have any questions, please visit our FAQ" page.

 First Name: